Best Racing Games on PS4 2022: 10 Driving Sims and Arcade Racers You Should Try

-There’s a great range of cars and plenty of tracks to drive, including Brands Hatch, and DLC is being released all the time.
+There’s a great range of cars and plenty of tracks to drive, including Laguna Seca Raceway in California and Circuit de Catalunya in Barcelona, to name a couple.
+DLC is also released regularly.
 Multiplayer on Assetto Corsa is by no means perfect, and the graphics don’t look as pretty as some games now, but overall, it remains one of the best racing sims you can buy in 2021.

 Sticking with the driver-for-hire gameplay while also offering a career mode, this version of Dirt Rally seems to be a definite winner for enthusiasts and loyal fans.

-It might not have the full licensing of the official WRC game, but with such good handling and attention to detail, who cares.
+It might not have the full licensing of the official WRC game, but who cares with such good handling and attention to detail?